mceSystems/javascript/README.md

     // bad
     function getType() {
-      console.log('fetching type...');
+      console.log("fetching type...");
-      // set the default type to 'no type' const type = this._type || 'no type';
+      // set the default type to "no type" const type = this._type || "no type";

       return type;
     }

     // good
     function getType() {
-      console.log('fetching type...');
+      console.log("fetching type...");

-      // set the default type to 'no type' const type = this._type || 'no type';
+      // set the default type to "no type" const type = this._type || "no type";

       return type;
     }

     // also good
     function getType() {
-      // set the default type to 'no type' const type = this._type || 'no type';
+      // set the default type to "no type" const type = this._type || "no type";

       return type;
     }
     ```

   <a name="comments--actionitems"></a><a name="17.3"></a>
-  - [17.3](#comments--actionitems) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - [17.3](#comments--actionitems) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you"re pointing out a problem that needs to be revisited, or if you"re suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME: -- need to figure this out` or `TODO: -- need to implement`.

   <a name="comments--fixme"></a><a name="17.4"></a>
   - [17.4](#comments--fixme) Use `// FIXME:` to annotate problems.